franchoo/java7to8/README.md

 ### Try out
 Import the files (_build.gradle_ as a project) in an IDE (like Eclipse or IntelliJ) or with VSCode adding the [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) (also by the shell command `code <project-folder>`), execute via main method or JUnit Test files

+Can also be deployed by shell command, in the project path use `./gradlew bootRun`

 ## Contributors
 - franchoo [twitter](https://twitter.com/Franchooo42) [linkedin](https://www.linkedin.com/in/franchoo)